dominant-strategies/quai-docusaurus/docs/develop/tutorials/multi-chain.md

     },
   },

+  // MacOS path to local solc (uncomment if using MacOS)
+  solidityx: { compilerPath: '/usr/local/bin/solc' },

-  // path to locally built solc binaries
+  // common Linux path to local solc (uncomment and edit path if using Linux)
-  customCompilerPath: '/path/to/solc/',
+  // solidityx: { compilerPath: '/path/to/SolidityX/build/solc/solc' },

   solidity: {
     compilers: [